Terms of Service

 MAKE SURE YOU HAVE SOME OR ALL OF THE MONEY READY, and be prepared to pay up front, either full or partial in order to secure your commission.
 The longer you wait to pay, the longer it will take to start your commission.

-I accept Paypal, Squarecash, Credit Card (via paypal, Square, or Stripe) and Amazon gift cards in most cases.
-I only accept cash at conventions, and I do not take checks.
+I accept Paypal, Squarecash, Credit Card (via paypal or Square) and Amazon or Walmart gift cards in most cases.
+I only accept cash at conventions, and I do not take checks ever.

 NO YOU CAN NOT PAY BY SPIDER >:O